-During job applications, employers sometimes use a Likert scale to collect information about the level of applicant's skill in a field.
-When an applicant is applying for a social media manager position, for instance, a Likert scale may be used to know how familiar an applicant is with Facebook, Twitter, LinkedIn etc.
+During job applications, employers sometimes use a Likert scale to collect information about the level of the applicant’s skill in a field.
+When an applicant is applying for a social media manager position, for instance, a Likert scale may be used to know how familiar an applicant is with Facebook, Twitter, LinkedIn, etc.

 E.g. How familiar are you with the following social networks?